 Let your family, friends & well-wishers know that you are trying to get rid of a certain bad habit & determined to do so.
 Ask for their support & encouragement so that you can do whatever may come.
 Explain to them why it is important to you & why it is an utmost significant step to develop a new positive habit.
 They will surely help you.

 One of the causes we build up many bad habits is because they make us feel good, even if it’s just provisionally.
 If you have successfully got rid of it, reward yourself with things you enjoy.
 Enjoy a good healthy snack, and go to a movie or concert.
 If you are short on cash go for a walk to your favorite place.
 Ask your friends to come over to have a chat over a cup of coffee.
 Do things that remind you that you have done well.

 Bad habits are hard to stop, still, somewhere in our mind, tells us to stop bad habits.
-If we are certain that this existing habit of mind is doing bad more than good, we need to get rid of it for sake of ourselves, for sake of the people, we care about.
+If we are certain that this existing habit of mind is doing bad more than good, we need to get rid of it for the sake of ourselves, for the sake of the people, we care about.
 We can follow those little yet effective steps to develop good habits.
 By doing so we can have a more rewarding & healthy life.